olehmelnyk/earthquake-app/development-plan.md

   - [ ] Add proper ARIA attributes
   - [ ] Test with screen readers

-### Definition of Done for Milestone 4:
+### Definition of Done for Milestone 5:
-- UI is fully implemented with all required features
+- UI components are fully implemented with Shadcn UI and TailwindCSS
-- GraphQL operations are integrated with frontend
+- Apollo Client is configured and connected to the GraphQL API
+- All required pages (list, add, edit) are implemented and functional
+- CRUD operations work correctly through the UI
-- Error handling and user feedback are properly implemented
+- Error handling and success notifications are in place
+- Responsive design works on different screen sizes
+- Accessibility requirements are met
-- Performance optimizations are in place
+- Performance optimizations are implemented
-- Testing suite covers critical UI functionality
+- Test coverage is in place for UI components and pages

-## [ ] Milestone 5: Documentation and Final Polish
+## [ ] Milestone 6: Documentation and Final Polish

 ### Objective: Ensure the application is well-documented, polished, and ready for submission.